Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Dagger

-**Gouge**: Whenever you deal damage to a creature with temporary hit points using _Serrated Dirk_, you first remove the temporary hit points and deal 2d6 additional damage.
+**Gouge**: Whenever you deal damage to a creature with temporary hit points using _Serrated Dirk_, you first remove all temporary hit points and deal 2d6 additional damage.

-**Out of Sight**: Once per short rest you can cast the invisible spell on yourself
+**Out of Sight**: Once per short rest you can cast the invisible spell on yourself.

 _You gain +2 to stealth checks_

-_You gain +2 to hit and damage rolls using this magical weapon._
+_You gain +1 to hit and damage rolls using this magical weapon._

 ---